St. Augustine Restaurants: Local Spots for Grub and Good Times

 Craving yummy pizza?
 Look no further than Pizza Time of St. Augustine.
 This favorite ranks among the top St. Augustine restaurants for Italian flavors the family will love.
 Just remember to bring cash because cards are not accepted.

 Pizza Time of St. Augustine serves homemade New York-style pizzas for lunch and dinner.
-Guests can order whole pizzas by the slice, which suit those on-the-go.
-Pizza lovers will also find lots of toppings, as well as cannolis, calzones and pasta dishes.
+Guests can order whole pizzas or by the slice, which suit those on-the-go.
+Pizza lovers also find lots of toppings, as well as cannolis, calzones and pasta dishes.

 Casa Benedetto’s Ristorante